 Know the truth about spaying or neutering your pet

 FREE Spay/Neuter for all Pit Bull's, Chihuahua's, Husky and Malamute's

 Spay and Neuter Information

-Sammie’s Friends will pay to have your cat spayed/neutered if you need financial help!
+Sammie’s Friends will pay to have your cat spayed/neutered if you need financial help and live in Nevada County!
 Call a local veterinary to make an appointment and ask for the Cat Crisis fund to pay!
 It’s that easy!

 Participating Vets include: